• Skip to main content

 What options exist?

-The types of alloys used in the fabrication of dental crowns generally fall into one of 3 categories.
-They are: high noble (precious), noble (semiprecious) and non-noble (nonprecious).
-(We explain the specifications of each category below on this page.)
+The alloy options for dental crown fabrication fall into three categories: high noble (precious), noble (semi-precious), and non-noble (non-precious).
+(We explain the specifications of each category below.)

-b) The alloy chosen matters because each kind has different physical properties.
+b) Which alloy is chosen is important because each kind has different physical properties.

-- Important to you. – An obvious example is the metal’s color (yellow vs. “white” gold).
-But issues like associated metal allergies can be important too.
+• Important to you. – An obvious example is the metal’s color.
+Precious, semi precious, and even non precious alloys can have either a “yellow” (golden) or “white” (siver) coloration.
+Also, issues like metal allergies can be important too.

-- Financial in nature. – Not only will the type of alloy chosen affect the crown’s cost but it may even affect the restoration’s insurance coverage.
+• Financial in nature. – Not only will the type of alloy that’s chosen affect the crown’s cost (for example the cost difference between precious vs. non precious metals) but it may even affect the restoration’s level of insurance coverage.

 The remainder of this page explains each of the above considerations in greater detail.
 However, and as you’ll find out below, if cost is not a factor then the alloy having the highest precious metal content typically makes the best choice.

-Contrary to what you might have thought, all dental crowns that have a metal component are made using specifically formulated dental alloys.
-No pure metals are ever used, not even gold.
+Contrary to what you may have thought, all dental crowns that have a metal component are fabricated using specifically formulated dental alloys.
+No pure metals are ever used for crown fabrication, not even gold.

-- A pure gold crown would tend to deform (distort in shape) when subjected to the forces a person creates when chewing.
+• A crown made out of pure gold would tend to deform (distort in shape) as it’s perpetually subjected to chewing forces.

-- As opposed to pure gold, base metals included in alloy formulations form oxides that enhance metal-to-porcelain bond strength.
+• As opposed to pure gold, base (non precious) metals included in alloy formulations form oxides that enhance metal-to-porcelain bond strength which, of course, is of utmost importance for porcelain-fused-to-metal crowns.

 1) High noble alloys (Precious metal)